 Arguably Manchester’s most sophisticated silver screen experience, the King Street Townhouse cinema room embodies the five-star hotel’s commitment to supreme luxury with plump, cosy individual seats, cocktail service and elevated movie snacks.

-This year, the cinema hosts a Valentine’s romance programme spanning over eighty years of iconic on-screen courtship, from Casablanca and Dirty Dancing to The Proposal and Crazy, Stupid, Love.
+This year, the cinema hosts a Valentine’s romance programme spanning over eighty years of iconic on-screen courtship, from Pretty Woman and The Notebook to How to Lose a Guy in 10 Days and Crazy, Stupid, Love.

 Check out the full schedule and book your tickets below.